fkie-cad/headerParser/README.md

 ## LIBRARY USAGE
-HeaderParser may also be build as a shared or static library.
+HeaderParser may also be built as a shared or static library.

 ### Build
 *Linux*